Apprenticeships

 In their daily work, an employee in this occupation interacts with a wide range of stakeholders including colleagues, managers, customers and internal and external suppliers.
 They would typically work as a member of a team; this may be office based or virtual.
 An employee in this occupation will be responsible for collecting and processing data under the guidance of a senior colleague or multiple colleagues across the business.
 This may vary by sector and size of the organisation.
 An employee would mainly be responsible for their own work but may have the opportunity to mentor others.

-* Fareport also run Associate Project Manager for agencies.
+Associate Project Manager

 Useful resources for parents and students

-Careermap are a great resource for parents and students trying to work out what to do post school.
+Careermap are a great resource for parents and students trying to work out what to do post-school.
 This explains the application process for and apprenticeship at a typical employer.
 Here they aim to bust some myths about apprenticeships including that they are poorly paid and only for those who did not do well in exams.